 Programmes of Study

 English Language: Writing styles to be studied and developed will include short stories, opinion articles and reviews, formal essays and dramatic monologues.
 Non-fiction and media texts studied will be based on topical issues and how people’s changing experiences and perceptions over time are reflected in texts.
-Students will also participate in a formal group discussion.
+Students will also participate in formal group discussions.
+Finally, pupils will create their own short story.

-English Language: Students will read a range of fiction and non-fiction texts and respond under timed conditions, write their own ‘unseen’ narrative from a choice of four titles, practise seven different non-fiction writing types in preparation for their examination, and present a five minute speech or presentation on a topic of their choice.
+English Language: Students will read a range of non-fiction texts around the theme of injustice and respond under timed conditions, write their own ‘unseen’ narrative, have opportunity to develop their use of rhetoric through non-fiction writing, and present a five minute speech or presentation on a topic they are passionate about.

 Marking and Assessment